vesuxyz/docs/docs/user-guides/migration.md

 You will see a **Migrate** button if:

 - Your position uses `USDC.e`
-- Your position is in a V1 market (e.g. Genesis, Braavos Vault)
+- Your position is in a V1 pool (e.g. Genesis, Braavos Vault)

 ![Migrate Button](/blog/2025-11-28-unified-liquidity/migration.png)